Churn Prevention on Streaming Platforms

 Movie magic

-On Disney+, titles such as Hocus Pocus 2 (35.5% of 3.0m views to this film in 2025 were from light viewers), Hamilton (33.4% of its 3.1m viewers) and Marvel superhero movie Deadpool & Wolverine (32.0% of its 3.1m total reach) ranked among the strongest performers with light viewers last year.
+On Disney+, titles such as Hocus Pocus 2 (35.5% of the 3.0m accounts that viewed this film in 2025 were light viewers), Hamilton (33.4% of its 3.1m viewers) and Marvel superhero movie Deadpool & Wolverine (32.0% of its 3.1m total reach) ranked among the strongest performers with light viewers last year.
 This was despite not delivering the streaming platform’s highest overall reach, demonstrating how blockbuster IP can act as a churn safety net.

 A similar trend was evident on Prime Video, where the films Wicked: Part I (24.2% of 6.4m), Conclave (21.2% of 9.5m) and The Super Mario Bros.
 Movie (20.1% of 7.3m), and the light-entertainment show Last One Laughing UK (20.8% of 5.5m), all ranked highly among light viewers, suggesting a stabilising role in subscriber retention.